 If you have never used fish sauce, you will find it in the Asian section of your market and online.
 If you didn’t grow up with this foundational Asian ingredient, one whif might send you running.
 It can have a strong fish smell.
 But don’t let that deter you from using it.
 It gives great dept of savory flavor to this marinade and does not taste fishy when mixed in.

 The brand I buy is Red Boat.
-Read about it here on Amazon.
-I like it best because it is all natural, does not contain preservatives or MSG, and is first pressed like extra virgin olive oil.
+It is all natural, does not contain preservatives or MSG, and is first pressed like extra virgin olive oil.

 To prepare chicken breasts, trim the side ribs and excess fat, make marinade and combine in a ziploc bag.
 Marinate over night in the refrigerator if you have time, or at least a few hours.
 Drain chicken, discard marinade, and roast the chicken.